andylvua/ext2-4_filesystem_reader/README.md

 #### Superblock

 The superblock is the most important part of the filesystem.
-It contains all important information about it, such as the block size, the number of inodes. it's state, features, etc.
+It contains all important information about it, such as the block size, the number of inodes, its state, features, etc.

 The superblock is always located at the offset 1024 bytes from the beginning of the filesystem and takes exactly 1024 bytes.
 The superblock is represented by the `Superblock` class.